wjdavis90/Omics_lab_server/tutorials/treemix.md

 treemix -i final.v1.snp.filtered.Q100.GQ10.vcf.recode.vcf.p.treemix.gz -root Outgroup -k 1000 -o Populations
 ```

 This should produce 7 files all with the name that you provide with the `-o` flag.
 These can be used to build a graph using R using a script called `plotting funcs.R` that comes as part of the Treemix source code.
-On the server, it is located here.
+On the server, it is located here `/scratch/Tools/treemix-1.13/src`.
 Below is an example of how to use this script to produce the graph.
 ```R
 #Plotting TreeMix results